How Many Hours Should A Pregnant Woman Sleep?

 Continue to drink plenty of water during the day, but stop your liquid intake three to four hours before bedtime.
 This will give your body time to process a lot of the water out of your system so your bladder won’t be as full in the middle of the night.

-Take Care Of Yourself And Your Baby
+Taking Care Of Yourself And Your Baby

 Taking care of yourself and your baby is vital for your family’s mental and physical health!
+And the answer to the question of how many hours should a pregnant woman sleep is as close to eight to 10 hours as she can.

 That’s peace of mind — and long, uninterrupted sleep — you can’t get anywhere else!